 - Service including campaigns and military units

 - Memorial details both overseas and in New Zealand

 The Commonwealth War Graves Commission ensures that 1.7 million people who died in the two world wars will never be forgotten.
 They care for cemeteries and memorials at 23,000 locations, in 154 countries.
 They list only those who died.

 On this site you can download a commemorative certificate.

 - Men and women who served with UK Forces.

-Note: Some men died after discharge of wounds inflicted or disease contracted while on active service – the cut off date for New Zealand is 31 December 1923 and for the Commonwealth War Graves Commission it is 31st December 1921.
+Note: Some men died after discharge of wounds inflicted or disease contracted while on active service.
+For our crosses the Fields of Remembrance uses the Commonwealth War Graves Commission date of 31st December 1921.
+The official cut off date for deaths in the New Zealand Expeditionary Force is 31 December 1923.

 Military Personnel Record - Archway Database / Archives New Zealand

 Archives New Zealand holds the New Zealand Defence Force (NZDF) Personnel Files for all known New Zealanders who served in the First World War.
 This is a unique collection of 140,000 individual records.